-Brodsky dedicated Watermark to his friend the American painter, Robert Morgan who has lived in Venice for more than 30 years and the book is illustrated with 14 photo-gravures made from his original photographs.
+Joseph Brodsky dedicated Watermark to his friend the American painter, Robert Morgan who has lived in Venice for more than 30 years.
+Koch celebrates Brodsky’s evocative text with this artist’s book, illustrated with 14 photogravures made from Morgan’s original photographs.

-While Koch was artist-in-residence for the Fall of 2006 at the Scuola Internazionale di Grafica Venezia imported a printing press from the Tipoteca Italiana Fondazione printing museum.
+While Koch was artist-in-residence at the Scuola Internazionale di Grafica Venezia, a printing press was imported from the Tipoteca Italiana Fondazione printing museum to produce this work.

 The paper is Twinrocker “Da Vinci” handmade, with the Koch firm’s watermark designed by Christopher Stinehour and Susan Filter.
 The edition is limited to fifty copies.
 Copies numbered 1 to 30 are bound Venetian-red hand made papers and housed in a clamshell box.
 This copy was acquired 31 July 2019.

-The printed sheets were shipped to Venice, Italy, and the text was set in Monotype Dante types cast in lead at the Olivieri Typefoundry in Milano.
-Once the printing at the Scuola Grafica was completed, the sheets were shipped to Koch’s studio in Berkeley where the book was bound in richly pigmented papers made by hand at Cave Papers in Minneapolis, MN.
+The text was set in Monotype Dante types cast in lead at the Olivieri Typefoundry in Milano.
+Once the printing at the Scuola Internazionale di Grafica Venezia was completed, the sheets were shipped to Koch’s studio in Berkeley where the book was bound in richly pigmented papers made by hand at Cave Papers in Minneapolis, MN.

 “The Grolier Club Presents a Peter Koch Printer Retrospective”, Fine Books & Collections, September 2019.
 Accessed 3 November 2019.